MatheusRuggeri/Repository-Cover-Image-Creator/README.md

 This is how the code works:
 You take a printscreen from your mobile and/or your desktop page or app, this code put a frame.
-If your code has differences between mobile and desktop versions, you can compose a new image showing the two versions side by side.
+If your code has differences between mobile and desktop versions, you can combine to a new image showing the two versions side by side.

 <p align="center">
   <img alt="Example" src=".github/Img1.png" width="100%">